-The FAULT output is push-pull output indicating the readiness and fault status of the driver.
-This pin is logic high in normal operation.
+The FAULT and OC outputs form a fault reporting scheme together.
+The FAULT and OC outputs are both push-pull outputs indicating the readiness and fault status of the driver.
+These two pins are logic high in normal operation, and change logic according to Table 8-1.